About the Program

 Other Major and Minor Programs Offered by the Department of City and Regional Planning

 - A letter grade of C- or higher is required in two of the lower division requirements listed below to declare the minor.
-To declare, submit the CED Request to Add Minor Form, available on the CED website.
+To declare, students must submit the CED Minor Declaration Form, available on the CED website.

 - Each course used to fulfill minor requirements must be completed with a letter grade of C- or above.